-In accordance with the Reporting of Injuries, Diseases & Dangerous Occurrences Regulations (RIDDOR) 2013 and Local Authority guidance, the governing body and head teacher of schools where the Local Authority is the employer will report:
+In accordance with the Reporting of Injuries, Diseases & Dangerous Occurrences Regulations 2013 and Local Authority guidance the governing body and headteacher will report:

-- Accidents, dangerous occurrences, and near misses on the standard Local Authority Incident and Dangerous Occurrence Report (M13) form. - Violent incidents and verbal abuse on the standard Local Authority Incident Report (MV92) Form.
+- Accidents, dangerous occurrences, and near misses on the standard Local Authority Incident and Dangerous Occurrence Report (M13) form. - Incidents of physical violence and verbal abuse on the standard Local Authority Incident Report (MV92) Form.
+See 3.26 Violence and Aggression